m-anand/INFOBAR/Readme.md

 ![Main Window](help/MainWindow.png)

-The software searches for `.feat` folders generated after pre-pocessing through FSL.
+The software searches for `.feat` folders generated after pre-pocessing through [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/) is required.

 In the main window, there are options to select the Database location, Search using task/dataset names, and Filter using additional strings.